ece-student/Team-16/docs/Milestone3/milestone3.md

 ##### Stack and Back tracking Functions
 A stack was needed because we need to keep track of the robot's motion in case if we need back track when there is a dead end.
 In order to implement the stack, we used helper functions that would allow pushing and poping values to and from the stack.
 * opposite- used for back tracking.
 In this case the rightOrientation function is called twice to ensure that the direction is updated twice since the robot makes a 180 degree turn.
 * backtrack- this function runs when the robot encounters a dead end.
 The robot back tracks until it stops detecting walls either on the left and right wall sensors.
 Whenever it backtracks, it pops out the previous position from the stack and adds the current position into the stack.

-When implementing the stack,
+#### Additional components
+* The wall sensor readings were sensitive to distance close to the robot.
+We wanted the sensors to detect walls right at the interesection so that the robot can turn around when it faces a dead end.
+Therefore, we made an inverter using a bipolar junction transisotr that would take the voltage reading from the sensor which is in milli volts range and amplifies it 5 volts.
+This allowed us to detect the walls approximately from a distance of 15cm.
+Below is the schematic of the amplifier configuration.

  ### Simulation
  algorithm for real simulation code
  *  use wall sensors to see wher ethe walls are locally